israel-lugo/netforeman/README.rst

 Features
 --------

 NetForeman supports both IPv4 and IPv6.

-It is currently work in progress, not yet ready for production use.
+This is currently a work in progress; the feature set is under development.
 The following features are planned for now:

 Verifications
 .............